-Libraries - The library service in Sussex County consists of 11 24. independent libraries, three County-managed libraries, a bookmobile service, literacy program, service. book delivery and library Total expenditures for library services for both administration. independent and County responsibilities are \$2,825,502.
+24. Libraries - The library service in Sussex County consists of 11 independent libraries, three County-managed libraries, a bookmobile service, book delivery service, literacy program, and library administration.
+Total expenditures for library services for both independent and County responsibilities are \$2,825,502.
 Based on the most recent population projections, this computes to \$19.74 per capita for this service.
 For comparison purposes, the expenditure for Kent County's proposed 2001 budget for library services is \$6.76 per capita, while New Castle County's is \$14.21 per capita [See Addendum 9].